geraudmathe/Locomotive-fundamentals/README.md

 </html>
  ```

- The "normal" page, which inherits from it index :
+ The "normal" page, which inherits from index:

  ```html
 {% extends parent %}